bluzelle/curium/NetworkUpgradeInstructions/NetworkUpgradeInstructions.md

 :warning: Do not delete your `Soft MainNet` validator and sentry machine(s).
 You are rehearsing here for the actual Final MainNet Launch, which is to occur soon.

-:warning: If your Final TestNet machines have a previous installation on them, you will need to remove those, before you continue:
+:warning: If your Final TestNet machines have a previous installation on them, you will need to remove those, before you continue.
+Please do all necessary cleanup on them to remove existing installation files, binaries, etc. It is recommended to conduct the rehearsal on a fresh machine, if possible.

 You're probably familiar with the process of setting up a Bluzelle node by now: